Sworaj2002/Employee-Leave-Management-System/README.md

 # Employee Leave Management System

 ## Project Overview
 The Employee Leave Management System is a web application designed to streamline the process of leave requests and approvals within an organization.
 It provides a user-friendly interface for employees to submit leave requests and for managers to review and approve them.
-The system is built using Flask for the backend and uses a MySQL database for data storage.
+The system is built using Flask for the backend and uses a MySQL database for data storage

 ## Features